secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 ## Data Cleanliness and Accuracy Process

-Marketing Operations has under its belt the responsibility for cleaning and enriching our database of leads/contacts with the most complete and up to date information.
+Marketing Operations has the responsibility for cleaning and enriching our database of leads/contacts with the most complete and up to date information.

 The cleaning part of this process is currently being done using our lead/contact deduplication tool, Ringlead.
 The enrichment part of the process is done using the data appending/enrichment tool, [Zoominfo](https://about.gitlab.com/handbook/marketing/marketing-operations/zoominfo/), our SSOT when it comes to account/lead/contact data.